awslabs/resource-discovery-for-azure/README.md

 The script uses concurrency to execute commands in parallel, especially when gathering metrics.
 By default, the concurrency limit is set to 6.
 To change this, use the `-ConcurrencyLimit` option.

-2. If you are in Azure CloudShell, you're already authenticated.
+2. If you are in Azure CloudShell please ensure you select PowerShell , you're already authenticated.
 In PowerShell Desktop, you will be redirected to the Azure sign-in page.
 3. Change directory to the location where repository was cloned
 ```powershell
 cd resource-discovery-for-azure